-The main theorems of this paper deal with an exhaustive correspondence between the causal properties of an \sstk splitting and the metric-type properties of wind Riemannian structures.
-These theorems will become fundamental from both, the spacetime viewpoint (as important relativistic properties are characterized) and the viewpoint of navigation and wind Riemannian structures (as sharp characterizations on the existence of critical points/ geodesics are derived by applying the spacetime machinery).
-For the convenience of the reader, they are obtained gradually in Sections \ref{kroran} and \ref{generalcase}.
-In Section \ref{kroran}, we consider the case when the Killing field $K$ is causal or, consistently, when the Fermat structure has (pointwise) either mild or critical wind.
+In Section \ref{kroran}, we consider the case when the Killing field $K$ of the $\sstk$ spacetime is causal or, consistently, when the Fermat structure has (pointwise) either mild or critical wind.
 In this case, the Lorentzian Finsler metric $F_l$ is not defined, and the conic Finsler metric $F$ becomes a Randers-Kropina one.
 We introduce the $F$-separation $d_F$ in a way formally analogous to the (non-necessarily symmetric) distance of a Finsler manifold.
-But, as the curves connecting each pair of points must be admissible now (i.e., in the Kropina region, the velocity of the curves must be included in the open half tangent spaces where $F$ can be applied), one may have, for example, $d_F(x,x)=+\infty$ for some $x\in M$.
+But, as the curves connecting each pair of points must be admissible now (in the Kropina region, the velocity of the curves must be included in the open half tangent spaces where $F$ can be applied), one may have, for example, $d_F(x,x)=+\infty$ for some $x\in M$.
 In any case, the chronological relation $\ll$ of the \sstk splitting can be characterized in terms of $d_F$ (Proposition~\ref{bolas}), and this allows us to prove that $d_F$ is still continuous outside the diagonal (Theorem~\ref{tcontdf}).
 The main result, Theorem~\ref{kropinaLadder}, yields a full characterization of the possible positions of the \sstk splitting in the so-called {\em causal ladder of spacetimes} in terms of the properties of $d_F$.
 This extends the results for stationary spacetimes in \cite{CapJavSan10}, and they are applicable to relativistic spacetimes as the pp-waves (Example~\ref{ex_ppwave}).
-A nice straightforward consequence is a version of Hopf-Rinow theorem for the $F$-separation of any Randers-Kropina metric (Corollary~\ref{cRandersKropinaHopfRinow}).
+A nice straightforward consequence is a version of Hopf-Rinow Theorem for the $F$-separation of any Randers-Kropina metric (Corollary~\ref{cRandersKropinaHopfRinow}).